What Does Marketing Fragmentation Actually Cost?

 That insight requires cross-platform data synthesis in real time.
 Fragmented vendors cannot deliver this because they do not control the complete data flow.

-AI-native growth systems operate differently.
-One team controls every touchpoint.
+The AI Growth Agent operates differently.
+One Agent controls every touchpoint.
 One database captures every signal.
-One optimization engine makes decisions across all channels simultaneously.
+One optimization engine makes decisions across all channels at the same time.
+The Concierge supervises.
+BLAS governs.

 When someone clicks your ad, the system immediately tags them with engagement data, browsing behavior, and traffic source.
 If they download a lead magnet, that action updates their profile and triggers personalized email sequences.
 If they visit your pricing page, the system automatically adds them to higher-intent retargeting audiences.